-Buffer: A designated area with natural and/or manmade features functioning to minimize or eliminate adverse impacts on adjoining land uses, or wetlands as defined by Section 373.019(22) Florida Statutes.
+Buffer: A designated area with natural and/or manmade features functioning to minimize or eliminate adverse impacts on adjoining land uses or wetlands, as defined by Section 373.019(22)-Florida Statutes.

-Commercial use: Any nonresidential use that is typically carried out for the purpose of monetary gain, including, but not limited to, any business use or activity at a scale greater than a home occupation.
+Commercial use: Any non-residential use that is typically carried out for the purpose of monetary gain, including, but not limited to, any business use or activity at a scale greater than a home occupation.

-Compact development: A development pattern typically featuring narrow streets, multifunction structures (such as residential over retail), multifamily housing, front porches, small lots, wide sidewalks, neighborhood parks, community landscaping, easily walkable distances from residences to local commercial uses, places of employment and schools.
+Compact development: A development pattern typically featuring narrow streets, multifunction structures (such as residential over retail), multifamily housing, front porches, small lots, wide sidewalks, neighborhood parks, community landscaping, easily walkable distances from residences to local commercial uses, places of employment, and schools.

-Concurrency: The condition or circumstance that at the time new demands are placed on public facilities, facility capacities will meet or exceed the adopted level of service (LOS) standards established by the Comprehensive Plan.
+Concurrency: The condition or circumstance that, at the time that new demands are placed on public facilities, facility capacities will meet or exceed the adopted level of service (LOS) standards established by the Comprehensive Plan.

-Conservation: The act of preserving, guarding, or protecting; keeping in a safe or entire state; preservation.

-Conservation subdivision: A form of residential subdivision characterized by clustered compact lots, common open space and natural features, used to protect agricultural lands, open space or other natural or historical resources while allowing for the maximum number of dwellings under applicable zoning and subdivision regulations.

-Deficiencies: Inadequacies, insufficiencies, or the falling short of a prescribed norm.

-Density: The number of dwelling units per acre of land.
-Density means an objective measurement of the number of people or residential units allowed per unit of land, such as residents or employees per acre.

-Development: The carrying out of any building activity or mining operation, the making of any material change in the use or appearance of any structure or land, or the dividing of land into three or more parcels.
-Specific activities or uses involving or excluded from development are defined in Section 380.04, Florida Statutes.

-Enhance: To make greater, as in value, beauty, or effectiveness; to augment.

-Environmentally sensitive lands: Those areas of land or water that are determined by the BCC as being necessary to conserve or protect natural habitats and ecological systems.
-The following classifications are those that have been determined by Escambia County to be environmentally sensitive:
+1 Conservation: The act of preserving, guarding, or protecting; keeping in a safe 2 or entire state; preservation.
+4 Conservation subdivision: A form of residential subdivision characterized by 5 clustered compact lots, common open space and natural features, used to protect 6 agricultural lands, open space or other natural or historical resources while 7 allowing for the maximum number of dwellings under applicable zoning and 8 subdivision regulations.
+9 10 Deficiencies: Inadequacies, insufficiencies, or the falling short of a prescribed 11 norm.
+12 13 Density: The number of dwelling units per acre of land.
+An objective 14 measurement of the number of people or residential units allowed per unit of 15 land, such as residents or employees per acre.
+16 17 Development: The carrying out of any building activity or mining operation, the 18 making of any material change in the use or appearance of any structure or land, 19 or the dividing of land into three or more parcels.
+Specific activities or uses 20 involving or excluded from development are defined in Section 380.04, Florida 21 Statutes.
+22 23 Enhance: To make greater, as regards value, beauty, or effectiveness; to 24 augment.
+25 26 Environmentally sensitive lands: Those areas of land or water that are 27 determined by the BCC as being necessary to conserve or protect natural 28 habitats and ecological systems.
+The following classifications are those that have 29 been determined by Escambia County to be environmentally sensitive:

 - a.
-Wetlands as defined herein, and wetlands as defined by the U.S. Army Corps of Engineers. - b.
+Wetlands as defined herein and wetlands as defined by the U.S. Army Corps of Engineers. - b.
 Shoreline Protection Zones. - c.
 Aquatic preserves and the Escambia River Management Area. - d.
 Outstanding Florida Waters as defined by Rule 62.302.700 Florida Administrative Code and as defined and approved by the Florida Legislature. - e.
-Habitats of threatened or endangered species as defined by the U.S. Fish and Wildlife Service (USFWS), the Florida Fish and Wildlife Conservation Commission (FWC) or other state or federal agencies. - f.
-Essential fishery habitat (EFH), including seagrasses. - g.
+Habitats of threatened or endangered species as defined by the U.S. Fish and Wildlife Service (USFWS), the Florida Fish and Wildlife Conservation Commission (FWC), or other state or federal agencies. - f.
+Essential Fishery Habitat (EFH), including seagrasses. - g.
 Floodplain areas defined on the FEMA Flood Insurance Rate Map (FIRM) as areas of special flood hazard subject to a one percent annual chance of flooding. - h.
 Potable water wells, cones of influence, and potable water well fields.

-Existing communities: Established residential or mixed-use areas; developed land that contains homes, businesses, and/or other civic and community uses.
+land that contains homes, businesses, and/or other civic and community uses.